-Views of Responsible Officials and Planned Corrective Action: The Monroe Marshal's Office agrees with the statements regarding the lack of internal controls and policies.
-We have developed and begun implementing the following procedures for reconciling the garnishment checking account.
+Views of Responsible Officials and Planned Corrective Action: The Marshal's office has developed and has implemented the following procedures for reconciling the garnishment checking account.

 - 1. We have researched and compiled the list of outstanding checks that have not cleared from 2003 through 2007.
 The list and money will be submitted to the state's unclaimed property account. - 2.
 All outstanding deposits will be researched and duplicates or errors will be identified and reversed. - 3.
 All deposits that are determined to be actual transactions will be researched and traced to the appropriate banks statements - 4.
 If a deposit has not cleared after the passage of one month, the Monroe City Marshal Office will contact the bank to correct the error. - 5.
 Outstanding checks and deposits on the bank reconciliations are to be done monthly.